 A hooded pullover style with half zip is perfect shirt for our young ones with a wide range of sizes from 2 yrs to 14 years.

-The drop down size menu shows chest measurements in centimeters across one side of garment (lying flat), as well as the typical age suited to each size.
+Sizing: Drop down shows chest measurements in cm across one side of garment (lying flat), as well as the typical age suited to each size.

 A New Zealand legend

 The reputation of Swanndri is built on the foundation of solid, strong, tough performance wear.
 Natural fabric is woven to exact specification and then treated to provide the famous water-repellent properties.

 The work shirt, made from one hundred percent pure New Zealand wool was fabled for its durability and practicality and quickly became the choice of pioneering New Zealanders.
 Its unsurpassed fabric keeping them warm and dry in the winter.
 To this day the original design remains unchanged and is as relevant to today’s New Zealanders as it was almost a century ago.

 Strong & Tough! – Swanndri use the finest NZ wool to weave a fabric more durable and hard wearing than any competitor has yet been able to re-create.
 Once manufactured fully in NZ, these days the final construction is completed off shore to Swanndri NZ highest standards.

 How to Measure Your Chest : Measure around the fullest part of your chest, place the measuring tape close under the arms and make sure the tape is flat across the back.

 BUSHSHIRTS ARE OVERSIZED – (Original, Mosgiel & Ranger Styles) are generously sized to allow for the clothing worn underneath, so there is no need to allow an extra size for this. please take this into consideration when choosing your size.
 For the most accurate size choice, compare the “Bushshirt Chest Size” to something you currently wear.